jatupan1989/boomjum1989/Compatibility-with-various-Chromium-based-browsers-and-other-extensions.md

 Chrome API allows [only **ONE** extension to modify request or response headers](https://developer.chrome.com/extensions/webRequest#implementation), and the last one installed wins.

-Since modifying request and response headers is **key** for _HTTP Switchboard_ to perform its duty reliably (disabling javascript execution, stripping outgoing cookies, referer, etc.), consider that any extensions which requires modifying headers is strictly incompatible with _HTTP Switchboard_: One of the two extensions won't be able to do its job, which in the case of HTTPSB is critical.
+Since modifying request and response headers is **key** for _HTTP Switchboard_ to perform its duty reliably (disabling javascript execution, stripping outgoing cookies, referer, etc.), consider that any extension which requires modifying HTTP headers is strictly incompatible with _HTTP Switchboard_: One of the two extensions won't be able to do its job, which in the case of HTTPSB is critical.

 ### [Adblock Plus](https://chrome.google.com/webstore/detail/adblock-plus/cfhdojbkjhnklbpkdaibdccddilifddb)